KonnorRogers/snowpacker/README.md

 #### New Rails app

-When working with a new Rails app, it is important to swich from webpack `require` to ESM-based `import`
+When working with a new Rails app, it is important to switch any webpack `require` statements to ESM-based `import`

 With a new app you will have to change 2 files to achieve the same result as Webpacker.
 The 2 files are